2013 Aaron's 499: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Two practice sessions were held in preparation for the race; both on Friday, May 3.
 The first session lasted for 45 minutes, while second session was 60 minutes long.
 During the first practice session, Edwards, for the Roush Fenway Racing team, was quickest ahead of Truex Jr. in second and Marcos Ambrose in third.
 Joey Logano was scored fourth, and Ryan Newman managed fifth.
 Matt Kenseth was sixth, while Denny Hamlin and his relief driver Brian Vickers were scored seventh.
 Johnson.
 Jeff Gordon, and Kahne rounded out the top ten quickest drivers in the session.

 Keselowski was quickest in the second and final practice session, ahead of David Stremme in second and Kahne in third.
 Almirola was fourth quickest, and Travis Kvapil took fifth.
 Tony Stewart, Gordon, McMurray, Bobby Labonte, and Edwards followed in the top ten.

 Qualifying was affected by wet weather soaking the track, therefore canceling the session and making first practice times determine the qualifying grid.
 Edwards, after finishing the first practice in first, was rewarded the pole position.
 He was joined on the front row of the grid by Truex Jr. Ambrose was third, Logano took fourth, and Newman started fifth.
 Kenseth, Hamlin, Johnson, Gordon and Kahne rounded out the first ten positions.
 The only driver who failed to qualify for the race was Elliott Sadler.